 Lainey is excited to do a continuing legal education presentation at Microsoft, a global accessibility champion.
 She will provide a fast paced look at the current digital accessibility legal landscape and for predictions of what’s next.
 Court orders, legislative and regulatory efforts, and collaborative settlements will all be discussed.
 Digital accessibility is a civil right; yet fear of the law is not a good motivator.
 Lainey believes that Microsoft’s multi-dimensional approach to accessibility is the best way to stay ahead of the legal curve.

 For talks prior to 2018, please see the speaking archives.

 Links to Lainey’s recorded talks and presentations

 When Lainey’s presentations are recorded she posts the links here.
-For radio and tv interviews and podcasts, visit the media page of this website.
-Many of Lainey’s presentation slides are posted on LinkedIn SlideShare.
+For radio, tv interviews and podcasts, visit the media page of this website.

 - Structured Negotiation Book Talk at Baruch College bookstore, New York City.
 Sponsored by the Baruch College Computer Center for the Visually Impaired, the American Foundation for the Blind, and the Accessibility NYC MeetUp.
 (October 2017)

 - Quinnipiac / Yale Dispute Resolution Workshop Speaker Series: Negotiating for Equality: Two Decades of Structured Negotiation (October 2017)